jyotikasharma12/DS2020-Final-Project/README.md

 1. How do body size measurements vary between penguin species?
-Are certain species consistently larger in one or more measurements such as body mass or flipper length? - Selena
+Are certain species consistently larger in one or more measurements such as body mass or flipper length?

 2. How do bill length and bill depth interact to help differentiate penguin species?
-Can these measurements be used to identify species differences effectively? - Selena
+Can these measurements be used to identify species differences effectively?

 3. Is there a relationship between flipper length and body mass across species?
-Do larger flippers indicate heavier penguins, and does this relationship differ by species? - Jyotika
+Do larger flippers indicate heavier penguins, and does this relationship differ by species?

 4. How does sex influence body size?
-Are male penguins consistently larger than female penguins across all species, and does this vary in strength across difference species? - Jyotika
+Are male penguins consistently larger than female penguins across all species, and does this vary in strength across difference species?

 5. Does the island a penguins inhabits affect its body measurements?
-    Are physical differences across islands still present even after accounting for species? - Grace
+    Are physical differences across islands still present even after accounting for species?

 6. Which variable (bill length, bill depth, flipper length, or body mass) provides the strongest prediction of species classification?
-    How do combines variables compare to single-variable predication? - Grace
+    How do combines variables compare to single-variable predication?

 These are the main questions we intend to answer through analysis of the Palmer Penguins dataset.
 With the findings, we will be able to draw